Summer Scholars Research Program

 Applications for the Veterinary Summer Scholars Research Program open in February and close around mid-April.

 When completing the application, students will indicate their top three preferred mentors.
-After the application period closes, participants will be matched with a mentor closest to their choices and will be notified of their pairing by early May at the latest.
+After the application period closes, participants will be matched with a mentor who is closest to their preferences and will be notified of their pairing by early May at the latest.

 You don't need any research experience.
 Laboratory work and didactics will provide students with enough opportunities to learn about research and how to conduct it.